 Summary: Mary and Elizabeth offer us some insights into the disciplines and practices of the interior life.

-Regarding the value of direction, in the Prologue to the Ascent of Mount Carmel, St. John of the Cross asks why some people do not advance in spirituality.
-He answers: “Sometimes they misunderstand themselves and are without suitable and alert directors who will show them the way to the summit.”
+1.)
+St. John of the Cross said that some people do not advance in spirituality because “sometimes they misunderstand themselves and are without suitable and alert directors.”

-Both were experiencing key life transitions.
-Their shared experience of pregnancy extends the bonds of kinship between them and provides sustenance, strength and support to both, breaking the isolation that could bar each of them from entering into the deepest possible understanding of themselves and of the course of their lives.
+Both Mary and Elizabeth were experiencing key life transitions.
+Their shared experience of pregnancy extends the bonds of kinship between them and provides sustenance, strength and support to both, breaking the isolation that could bar each of them from entering into the deepest possible understanding of themselves and what God is doing in the course of their lives.

 What is God doing in your life?
 Where is God active in your life?

-In fact, the desire for direction is the mark of the Good Spirit.
+The desire to share this in spiritual direction or mentoring is the mark of the Good Spirit.

-St. Ignatius Loyola tells us that the devil loves secrecy (like a false lover for couples in courtship), since he can easily have his way with one who is not open to a good director.
-Similarly, John tells us in the Dark Night that the desire to submit to a spiritual guide is a sign of a submissive, obedient spirit.
+For example, St. Ignatius Loyola tells us that the devil loves secrecy (like a false lover in courtship for those contemplating marriage), since he can easily have his way with one who is not open to a good director.

-3. Elizabeth’s words to Mary, ‘Blessed are you who believed that what was spoken to you by the Lord would be fulfilled.”
+Elizabeth’s words to Mary were, “Blessed are you who believed that what was spoken to you by the Lord would be fulfilled.”